gourmetjs/gourmet-ssr/docs/guides/using-apollo-graphql.md

 ### Specifying options with non-JSON-serializable values

-You can defined a static function `createApolloClient()` in your page component to modify Apollo options just before `ApolloClient` is created for the page.
+You can define a static function `createApolloClient()` in your page component to modify Apollo options just before `ApolloClient` is created for the page.
 You can use this method to specify options with non-JSON-serializable values, or to generate options dynamically based on context at runtime.
 You can safely modify `options` in-place inside this function.

 ```js
 export default class TodoApp extends Component {